dclark202/auto-censoring/README.md

 `python app.py` to start the web interface

+# Warning

-- Running this app locally in any reasonable amount of time will require a CUDA capable GPU with at least 16GB of VRAM
+Running this app locally in any reasonable amount of time will require a CUDA capable GPU with at least 16GB of VRAM